 My goals are to build relationships with my clients and attorneys alike, with an eye towards solving your problems rather than creating "issues" to be litigated.

 In some cases, litigation is necessary.
 I will work hard and be a true advocate for my clients.

 Servicing Middle TN

-Cartwright Law, LLC provides representation and legal counsel to those individuals who are seeking to end their marriage in a civilized manner.
+Cartwright Law, LLC provides representation and legal counsel to those individuals who feel they have exhausted all means of reconcilation with their spouse.
 If you live in the Middle Tennessee area, then this firm may be able to help you.
 Office is conveniently located in Murfreesboro.
 You should take advantage of the free consultation.
 If anything, you get feedback on how the law relates to the facts in your situation.

 Frequently Asked Questions